The Tale of a Narrow-Key Piano with a Grand Ambition

 Are suddenly ready and waiting for you!

-She's sleek, not a tank,
+She's sleek, not a tank, but her powers are vast,

-but not tempo or blast.
+She shrinks every span but not tempo or blast.

 So don’t let her size make you feel she’s too small—